containers/podman/docs/source/markdown/podman-machine-rm.1.md

 Do not delete the SSH keys for the VM.
 The system connection is always deleted.

+#### **--type**=*provider name*

+The type of virtualization provider.
+It allows using a virtualization technology or provider different from the system.
+By default, the system provider (QEMU for Linux and macOS systems, and WSL for Windows) will be used.

 ## EXAMPLES

 Remove a VM named "test1"